rogerhendricks/goReporter/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+his project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0-only).

+- Full text: see the LICENSE file or https://www.gnu.org/licenses/agpl-3.0.html
+- Network use: if you modify and run this software to provide a service over a network, you must make the complete corresponding source code of your modified version available to users of that service under the AGPL.